luciapeterlin/movie-app/README.md

-# Movie & TV shows Search App with React JS
+# Movies & TV shows Search App with React JS

 A web application to discover and save your favorite movies and TV shows using The Movie Database API.